The house where Rosa Parks sought refuge after fleeing the South will be offered at auction

 From near-demolition to Berlin

-Parks' niece, Rhea McCauley, lived in the Detroit house.
+Parks' niece, Rhea McCauley, and her family lived in the Detroit house.
 She remembers gathering around the table for dinner with her aunt (who she calls Auntie Rosa).
 Years later, she'd drive past its continuously deteriorating frame, and decided to save it.

 McCauley paid $500 to take the house off the city's demolition list.
 But it needed somewhere to go.
 Museums said no. Memorials said no. Organizations that had worked with Parks, who died in 2005, said no.